 What is Addiction

 Addiction is a disorder which causes malfunction of the brain’s reward circuits.
 Up to 60% of addiction sufferers have probably inherited the disorder genetically (National Institute of Drug Abuse, 2010).
 Other people may have damaged their reward system by overusing it.
 Consequently, people with this disorder seek to reinforce their blunted reward feelings by seeking out substances or processes which will increase pleasurable feelings.
-Once this happens, someone with a genetic susceptibility to the disorder will have knock on effects, or chemical cascades, to other parts of the brain affecting things like judgement and impulse control.
-This is why addicts or alcoholics cannot control their using.
+Once this happens, it will cause knock on effects for someone with a genetic susceptibility to the disorder, or chemical cascades to other parts of the brain affecting things like judgement and impulse control.
+This is why ‘addicts’ or alcoholics cannot control their using.
 Addiction is a chronic condition (American Society of Addiction Medicine, 2011) which means that it lingers, and symptoms will return if it is not treated.

 Types of Addiction